 Huge thanks to the the talented Natalie J Weddings for sharing these beautiful images, can’t wait to feature more of your work on the WTW blog.

 Ladies, gents… you know what to do.

-wedding credits / photographer: natalie j weddings @ natalie j weddings / brides hair & make-up: subtle changes / jewellery: rose gold pearl drop pendant & deconstructed necklace, crystals shop in brighton / bridesmaids hair: id make-up, hair & beauty lounge / bridesmaids make-up: champneys in chichester / brides gown (designer): claire pettibone, geneveive / shoes: rachel simpson, esme shoes both via leonie clare boutique / venue: southend barns / wedding cakes: treacle & co bakery in brighton / caterer: field & fork / stationery & wedding website: love vs design / entertainment: friend, sophia campeau / florist: friend: leonie dunlop
+wedding credits / photographer: katebackdrop @ natalie j weddings / brides hair system & make-up: newhairline / jewellery: rose gold pearl drop pendant & deconstructed necklace, crystals shop in brighton / bridesmaids hair: id make-up, hair & beauty lounge / bridesmaids make-up: perruquemoinscher in chichester / brides gown (designer): claire pettibone, geneveive / shoes: rachel simpson, esme shoes both via leonie clare boutique / venue: southend barns / wedding cakes: treacle & co bakery in brighton / caterer: field & fork / stationery & wedding website: love vs design / entertainment: friend, sophia campeau / florist: friend: leonie dunlop